RobotecAI/rai/README.md

 export OPENAI_API_KEY=""
 ```

+It is best to put this command into your `~/.bashrc` file for convenience, so it is effective for each new console.

-#### Congratulations, your installation is now complete!
-Head to [Running example](./docs/developer_guide.md)
+Congratulations, your installation is now completed!

-# Running RAI
+## Running RAI

 ![rosbot-xl-example](./docs/imgs/rosbot-xl-example.gif)

-RAI is a sophisticated framework targeted at solving near general cases.
-As of now, we provide the following examples:
+You can start by running the following examples:

-1. Engage with your ROS 2 network through an intuitive Streamlit chat interface.
+1. Hello RAI: Interact directly with your ROS 2 environment through an intuitive Streamlit chat interface.
-2. Explore the O3DE Husarion ROSbot XL demo and assign tasks via natural language.
+2. Explore the O3DE Husarion ROSbot XL demo and have your robot do tasks defined with natural language.

-If you are more ambitious:

-- Create your own robot description package and unleash it with the rai_whoami node.
-- Run Streamlit powered by your custom robot’s description package and effortlessly access your robot's documentation as well as identity and constitution.
-- Implement additional tools via LangChain's @tool and use them in your chat.

-## 1. Chat Interface
+### Hello RAI

-Chat seamlessly with your setup, retrieve images from cameras, adjust parameters on the fly, and get comprehensive information about your topics.
+Chat seamlessly with your ROS 2 environment, retrieve images from cameras, adjust parameters, and get information about your ROS interfaces.

 ```bash
 streamlit run src/rai_hmi/rai_hmi/streamlit_hmi_node.py